zainv02/smog-check-app/smog-backend/README.md

 ### Connecting to the database
 You can use `psql` to connect to the database.
 The address is the host machine address + the mapped container port.
 `psql -h localhost -p 8080 -U postgres`
-- `-h localhost` is the ip address
+- `-h localhost` is the ip address/host
 - `-p 8080` is the opened port
-- `-U postgres` is the user to connect as, postgres being the default Upon connecting, it will prompt you to enter a password, which you set when using `docker run`
+- `-U postgres` is the user to connect as, postgres being the default Upon connecting, it will prompt you to enter a password, which you set when using `docker run`.
+If prompted for a user password, enter the POSTGRESS_PASSWORD.

 ### Accessing the container terminal
 `docker exec -it <container-name> bash`